mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 His pale thin hand reached for the brutal firearm.
 He held it fondly in his hands—like a book or a crucifix.
 His eyes swam with sudden tears— faintness came upon him—the tides of life seemed to be already fleeing from his body before the blow.
 Through half-opened eyes he saw the shining ring of the muzzle.
 It fascinated him.
 Again his lips fashioned words—words scarcely audible:

 "The ring of gold meant bondage— for both.
-This ring of steel means re- lease—for both.
+This ring of steel means release—for both.
 It may be as difficult for a rich man to enter heaven as for a camel to pass through the eye of a needle.
 But here's a tiny orifice through which a poor fool may pass into a good, sound sleep."

 His will, springing into one soaring stream of resolution bade his finger fire.
 And the finger obeyed.

 Grey mist.
 Clouds that wallow, rise and fall.
 A clanging as of countless anvils.
-A planetary ringing in the ears —as of a thin, ethereal music, a burn- ing vibration sweet and endless, swell- ing, dwindling, dying away and return- ing once more.
+A planetary ringing in the ears—as of a thin, ethereal music, a burning vibration sweet and endless, swelling, dwindling, dying away and returning once more.

 "Awake!" said a voice.
 "You cannot escape the law.
 You cannot escape life.
-In the blundering fashion of your fel- lows you sought to break the thread— by crude mechanical means."
+In the blundering fashion of your fellows you sought to break the thread— by crude mechanical means."

 A figure grew plain beside him.
 It was a tall man clad in a tight-fitting garment which clung to his heroic form like silk and shimmered like silver.
 His face was august and sorrowfully serene.
 A radiance seemed to stream from it, a mellow light poured from his great sad eyes.
 His hair glittered like a crown of crystals and curled into points like flame.

 "I know," said Sharrington, "this is fever."
 Once more he drummed up all his will-power.
 "This is a hospital— you are a surgeon.
 Spare yourself a useless job."

 "The useless task was yours," said the stranger," and an evil task.
 This is not a hospital nor am I a surgeon.
 Yet in my way I have effected cures.
-I saw you—by a science you could not com- prehend—and I transported you hither.
+I saw you—by a science you could not comprehend—and I transported you hither.
 In our world physical intervention as you know it in yours, is no longer necessary.
 We work with other forces."

 The voice was full of the resonant harmonies of precious metal.
 Never before had Sharrington heard such & voice nor so strange an accent.
 It might have been the English of another age, and yet the idiom was modern.